 For people in countries with snow, appreciating the beauty of each snowflake is one of the many wonders that nature can bring.
 Each with a unique pattern, nature never fails to come up with beauty even in the smallest of frozen things.
 Being small, delicate, and unique, it is hard to imagine how to replicate snowflakes.
 However, Ukichiro Nakaya found a way around this.

 Ukichiro Nakaya is known for having created the very first artificial snowflakes.
 He was a Japanese science essayist and a physicist who was known for his works on glaciology and low-temperature sciences.

 Early Life and Educational Background

-After graduating, he became Terada’s research assistant not long after and they worked on their research at the Institute of Physical and Chemical Research commonly known as RIKEN.
-There he studied about electrostatic discharge while also being one of the assistant professors at Tokyo University.
+After graduating, Nakaya became Terada’s research assistant in earthquake studies at the Institute of Physical and Chemical Research (RIKEN).
+He then moved on to study electrostatic discharge as assistant professor at Tokyo University.

 Research on Snowflakes

 When Nakaya joined the Hokkaido University Department of Physics, they had insufficient funding for research so equipment was scarce.
 Thanks to the climate, there was, however, an unlimited supply of snow during the winter months.
 So, inspired by Wilson Bentley’s recent 1931 book “Snow Crystals” containing over 2,500 photographs and “Hokuetsu Seppu” (Snow Country Tales) he began his research on snowflakes.

 Nakaya initially found that regular hexagonal crystals were not as frequent as more irregular ones and wondered why snow crystals were all so different.